Spydrouge/UnityGame_spydr/README.md

 The solution was to change some information under Unity/Preferences (specifically, set Metadata to visible and Force Text in the editor).
 These two options will supposedly allow me to cart my project around from computer to computer with just the Project Settings and Assets folders (everything else is in .gitignore).
 The idea is that when new people pull my project, they should be able to build it in its entirity from just these two folders.
 The options I set should make sure that important settings (such as textures/materials/script instances) get sent along with the source code (through metadata) and aren't solely embedded in the Library folder in an uncontrolled binary somewhere...

-## Task List

-### Current Task

-* Take a good look on how substrate is saving things.
-    * Find our substrate data file
-	* Find cubiquity's sample data file